raphaelgatti/v2-ach-api-docs/source/includes/_customers.md

 // coming soon
 ```

-### If you try more than once, or customer is not in retry state:
+### If you try more than once, or Customer is not in retry state:

 ```noselect
 {